JuliaCloud/JuliaBox/README.md

 - NGINX and embedded Lua (from http://openresty.org/) and tornado have been used to build the web interface
 - Not recommended to host on the public internet just yet.
 - Security is mostly a TODO at this time.
 - Docker itself is undergoing changes in its API.
-Since we pull in the latest docker, changes in the docker API may break JDock at any time.
+Since we pull in the latest docker, changes in the docker API may break JuliaBox at any time.
 - To get the latest Julia build onto the docker image, you have have to build it with the `-no-cache` option.
 - For example, ./setup.sh executes `sudo docker build -t ijulia docker/IJulia/`.
 - To update docker image `ijulia` with the latest Julia version run `sudo docker build -no-cache -t ijulia docker/IJulia/`